CodeRed Cloud CLI Quickstart#

 Warning

-Never commit or expose your tokens to public version control!
-If you do accidentally expose a token, it can be cycled through the CodeRed Cloud dashboard.
+Never commit or expose your API keys to public version control!
+If you do accidentally expose a key, it can be cycled through the CodeRed Cloud dashboard.

 Usage#